-- New international students coming from outside the U.S. seeking visa sponsorship - Students currently in F-1 status studying at another school in the U.S. - Current Northeastern students in F-1 status moving to a new degree program at Northeastern University - Students currently in the U.S. in a nonimmigrant status (e.g. H-4, F-2, etc.) who want to change to F-1 status
+- Initial New international students coming from outside the U.S. seeking visa sponsorship - Transfer Students currently in F-1 status studying at another school in the U.S. - Change of Program/Level Current Northeastern students in F-1 status moving to a new degree program at Northeastern University - Change of Status within the United States Students currently in the U.S. in a nonimmigrant status (e.g. H-4, F-2, etc.) who want to change to F-1 status